logicalclocks/hops-util/README.md

 ![Job ID](./src/main/resources/job_id.png)

 ## Example
-To create a Kafka Spark StructuredStreaming consumer using hops-util is as simple as this,
+To create a Kafka Spark StructuredStreaming consumer using HopsUtil is as simple as this,
 ```
 DataStreamReader dsr = Hops.getSparkConsumer().getKafkaDataStreamReader();
 ```